INQUIRE NOW APPLY NOW

 When registering, please provide information regarding any conditions or accommodations your child might require for participation in the program including medical conditions, medication, or other pertinent information about which emergency medical personnel should be informed in the event such care is required or advisable.
 We cannot administer medications, so should your child need assistance with prescription medications please contact us over the phone to make arrangements.

-Summer Academy dates are: July 8-19, 2018 on campus and July 21 – August 3, 2018 online.
-Residential Students should plan to arrive on Sunday, July 8 between 10am-12pm to check-in.
+Summer Academy dates are: July 5-17, 2020 on campus and July 20-31, 2020 online.
+Residential Students should plan to arrive on Sunday, July 5 between 9am-11am to check-in.
 Once students are checked in, the program has begun.
 The two week online portion begins once they leave campus.
-Commuter Students should plan to arrive in your classroom Monday, July 9 by 9:00am.
+Commuter Students should plan to arrive in your classroom Monday, July 6 by 9:00am (see classroom location on the Courses tab).

 While participating in Summer Academy, students will attend scheduled lectures and eat in campus dining halls.
-Students will have the opportunity to use some of the athletic facilities, play flag football or Frisbee on the grass, play basketball (indoors or outdoors), attend musical events and/or movies, have a barbecue, go on field trips and engage in other similar activities both on and off-campus.
-Scheduled off-campus events will be supervised.
+Outside of the classroom we have scheduled activities, both indoors and outdoors, workshops, and off-campus adventures.
 Students will be provided with a schedule of activities upon arrival on campus.

 Residential students will be sent an email prior to the start of the program with directions on obtaining a CATcard and on the first day of class you will be brought to the CATcard office to pick them up.
 UVM CATcard is the official identification card of UVM.
 Local and commuter students can obtain their CATcards at the CATcard office anytime after they are registered.
 CATcards are multi-functional with digitized photo and electronic identification and validation for departments needing to verify student and/or employee status.
-The CATcard allows students to ride the CCTA bus for free.
 The CATcard provides residential student access to meals and the residential hall.

 Financial aid is not available for students participating in this program.
-There is a $1000 scholarship you can apply for, based on financial need, once you have been admitted to the program.
+There are a limited number of scholarships available and you can apply once you have been admitted to the program.
+Scholarships will be available first come first serve, based on financial need and merit so you will be asked to provide a personal statement and need for financial assistance.
+Scholarship deadline is March 15 or when funds have been allocated, whichever occurs first.
 Some students have also found financial support from their local service organizations, religious groups, or banking institutions to help with costs.

 You will be notified via email to your UVM email address when your bill is available online.
 For summer courses, you will not receive a bill until mid-May.
 UVM does not send paper bills.
 Your bill will indicate your due date – please note that your bill may be due before your classes begin.
 Bills not paid by the due date are subject to a $250 late fee and a hold on your student record.
 Visit www.uvm.edu/~stdfinsv to view all bill and payment due dates.
 PLEASE NOTE: If someone else will be paying your bill, you have the option to set up a Proxy on your account.
 To do this, go to the Student Financial Services (SFS) page in your myUVM portal and select ‘Set Up SFS Proxy Access and Manage Authorizations.”